-1.3 Impact of DTs on Socio-economic Groups
+1.3 Impact of DTs on Socioeconomic Groups

-Africa's Internet access has increased over the last two decades, owing to widespread deployments of connectivity infrastructure and mobile communication devices that have brought millions of Africans online and are creating new economic opportunities.
+Africa's Internet access has increased over the last two decades, owing to widespread deployment of connectivity infrastructure and mobile communication devices that have brought millions of Africans online and are creating new economic opportunities.
 The World Bank reports that 160 million Africans gained broadband Internet access between 2019 and 2022.

-As a result, the majority of the poor have gained access to social media, independent information channels, mobile banking, and e-commerce, among other things.
-The introduction of new economic opportunities, such as pay-as-you-go businesses, as well as an increase in the flow of information, has boosted people's self-esteem, sense of belonging, and citizenship.
+As a result, most of the poor have gained access social media. independent information channels, mobile banking, and e-commerce, among other things.
+The introduction of new economic opportunities, such as pay-as-you-go businesses and increased flow of information, has boosted people's self-esteem, sense of belonging, and citizenship.
 The smartphone has become the primary source of internet access, bridging the geographic divide between urban and rural communities.
-Digital technologies could reduce income inequality by contributing to economic growth, providing a multifaceted approach to fighting poverty and strengthening economic development, and improving both social and human capital (Waverman et al., 2005).
+Digital technologies could reduce income inequalities by contributing to economic growth, providing a multifaceted approach to fighting poverty and strengthening economic development, and improving both social and human capital (Waverman et al., 2005).

-Reducing inequalities in technology access and use, as well as promoting inclusive DT diffusion, is especially beneficial in terms of facilitating access to resources and information.
-It also allows firms to increase their productivity and improves income-generating opportunities for poor people and households (Aker and Mbiti, 2010; Qureshi, 2011).
-Furthermore, as Downes (2009) demonstrates, equal access to new technologies has particularly significant positive network impacts, limits rent accumulation, and reduces existing wealth concentrations (Antonelli and Gehringer, 2017; Richmond and Triplett, 2018).
+Reducing inequalities in technology access and use and promoting inclusive DT diffusion are beneficial in facilitating access to resources and information.
+It also allows firms to increase their productivity and improves income-generating opportunities for poor people and households (Aker & Mbiti, 2010; Qureshi, 2011).
+Furthermore, as Downes (2009) demonstrates, equal access to new technologies has particularly significant positive network impacts, limits rent accumulation, and reduces existing wealth concentrations (Antonelli & Gehringer, 2017; Richmond & Triplett, 2018).

 However, in environments marked by inequalities in opportunity, education, gender, and wealth, increased distribution of DTs could further broaden disparities in wealth (Lindsay, 2005).
-Here, the haves can broaden their opportunities at the expense of the have nots, who are increasingly marginalized and excluded from the advantaged class (Tewathia et al., 2020).
-According to Acemoglu (2002) and Piketty and Saez (2003), this ever-increasing income inequality in most developed countries could be traced back to the diffusion of information technology, which increased the sources of income for people who had access to DTs.
+Here, the privileged can broaden their opportunities at the expense of the underprivileged who are increasingly marginalized and excluded from the advantaged class (Tewathia et al., 2020).
+According to Acemoglu (2002) and Piketty and Saez (2003), this everincreasing income inequality in most developed countries could be traced back to the diffusion of information technology, which increased the sources of income for people who had access to DTs.
 Nowadays, DT-enabled services are focused more on usage than access due to the lack of skills and resources required to use them.
-Furthermore, Aghion et al. (2019) conclude that the recent evolution of income inequality in the upper brackets is largely attributed to innovation.
-According to them, when Forbes magazine ranked the richest people in America, 11 out of 50 were inventors and US patent holders, while the majority were owners of trademarked companies.
+Furthermore, Aghion et al. (2019), conclude that the recent evolution of income inequality in the upper brackets is largely attributed to innovation.
+According to Aghion et al. (2019), when Forbes magazine ranked the richest people in America, 11 out of 50 were inventors and US patent holders, while the majority were owners of trademarked companies.

-Based on these, one would wonder how DTs can act as a catalyst for job creation, particularly for vulnerable groups, within the agricultural context in the WCA sub-region.
+Based on these, one wonders how DTs can act as a catalyst for job creation, particularly for vulnerable groups, in the agriculture in the WCA sub-region.
 Experts have recommended robust reforms to bridge the digital gap to stem income inequality and achieve Sustainable Development Goal 10, which calls for the reduction of inequality of all kinds.
-To do so, they explain that these reforms must ensure inclusive access to and use of digital technologies, as well as improve digital skills.
-To facilitate access, scholars note that the policies must ensure that individuals can afford the purchase and maintenance of digital technologies.
-It has acknowledged that once people have easy access to DTs, their use becomes easy.
+To do so, the experts explain that these reforms must ensure inclusive access to and use of digital technologies, as well as improve digital skills.
+To facilitate access, scholars note that the policies must ensure individuals can afford the purchase and maintenance of digital technologies.
+It has acknowledged that once people have easy access to DTs, usage becomes easy.
 However, improvement in digital literacy will facilitate effective use.